 ©2019 Color by Design Studio

-As we experience what many geologists call the Anthropocene Epoch, I am interested in the systemic impact of technology, and caustic human behavior on all life on the planet.
+As we experience what many geologists call the Anthropocene Epoch, there is a great systemic impact of technology and caustic human behavior on all life on the planet.

 Over the last hundred years, humans have moved the planet outside its natural limits.
 The human impact has been so profound that the future of the planet's behavior is forever changed.

-My current works on canvas are driven by the plights of endangered animals and other living beings.
-Works underscore how urbanism, infoglut, and virtual reality threaten life as we know it.
+My current works are driven by the plights of endangered animals and other living beings whose current predicaments underscore how urbanism, infoglut, and virtual reality threaten all living organisms.